ip2location/ip2proxy-cakephp/README.md

 5. Enter the URL <your domain>/Tests and run.
 You should see the information of **1.0.241.135** IP address.

 ## DEPENDENCIES (IP2PROXY BIN DATA FILE)
-This library requires IP2Proxy BIN data file to function.
+This library requires IP2Proxy BIN or IP2Proxy API key data file to function.
 You may download the BIN data file at
 * IP2Proxy LITE BIN Data (Free): https://lite.ip2location.com
 * IP2Proxy Commercial BIN Data (Comprehensive): https://www.ip2location.com/proxy-database

+You can also sign up for [IP2Proxy Web Service](https://www.ip2location.com/web-service/ip2proxy) to get one free API key.

 ## SUPPORT
 Email: support@ip2location.com